rreece/rreece.github.io/outline-of-philosophy/math.md

 -   Linear equations and transformation
 -   Vector spaces and dual spaces
+    -   For an infinite dimensional vector space, V, while elements of V must have "finite support" (only finitely many nonzero coordinates in any basis representation), elements of V* can have "infinite support."
 -   Axler, S. (2024). [*Linear Algebra Done Right*](https://link.springer.com/content/pdf/10.1007/978-3-031-41026-0.pdf).
 -   [Spectral theorem](https://en.wikipedia.org/wiki/Spectral_theorem):
     $A$ is normal, $A A^\dagger = A^\dagger A \iff A = U D U^\dagger$